andywaite/unusable-podcast/podcasts/016-working-from-home.md

  - Journaling on Slack
  - Privacy flaws with Zoom
  - Google Nest's camera outage
- - Unnatural delay on Hermes' chatbot
+ - Unnatural delay on Hermes' chat-bot
  - Comixology only has US vouchers